bittorf/kritis-linux/README.md

 * disable most of kernel debug messages
   * `CONFIG_PRINTK` is not set

+Kernel with less features are smaller and compiling is faster.
+A typical kernel needs ~30 seconds to compile and is ~680k compressed.

-If this does not fit to your needs, you can enable stuff using `--features` or just provide your own `--kconfig`
+If this does not fit to your needs, you can enable stuff
+using `--features` or just provide your own `--kconfig`

 ### ToDo list
 * maybe add -no-reboot?